KennethSee/PSSimPy-web/README.md

-  author={See, Kenneth and Garcia, Nicholas MacGregor and Li, Xiaofan}, booktitle={Proceedings of the 24th International Conference on Autonomous Agents and Multiagent Systems (AAMAS)}, year={2025}, address={Detroit, Michigan, USA}
+  author={See, Kenneth and Garcia, Nicholas MacGregor and Li, Xiaofan}, booktitle={Proceedings of the 24th International Conference on Autonomous Agents and Multiagent Systems (AAMAS)}, year={2025}, publisher={International Foundation for Autonomous Agents and Multiagent Systems}, address={Detroit, Michigan, USA}
 }
 ```